 Once the primary caretaker has been determined, the next question is what type of custody arrangement to create.
 This varies from case to case: sometimes the kids divide their time equally between two households, sometimes there are visitation arrangements, and sometimes the children live with only one parent.

-If you and your spouse are considering a divorce, it is in the best interests of your children-and both of you-to work with an experienced divorce lawyer.
-The Oceanside divorce lawyers of Fischer & Van Thiel, LLP will use our decades of experience to help you and your spouse create a plan that takes all of these factors into consideration.
+If you and your spouse are considering a divorce, it is in the best interests of your children-and both of you-to work with an experienced child custody lawyer.
+The Oceanside child custody lawyers of Fischer & Van Thiel, LLP will use our decades of experience to help you and your spouse create a plan that takes all of these factors into consideration.
 To get started, contact Fischer & Van Thiel, LLP today at 760-722-7646.